Quick guide to creating rules

 After setting up the content of your signature, you may want to decide about the place where it will be inserted within mail and what to do if the signature is already found within a particular message (in case of replies and forwards).
 Open the Disclaimer/Signature options window via the Settings () button, choose your options and click OK (Fig. 12.).
-In our case, the signature will be added Right under the original reply message and the old signature will be removed if found in the message body.
+In our case, the signature will be added Right under the original reply message and the old occurences of this signature will be removed if found in the message body.

 Now, confirm the chosen options by clicking OK, save your signature template via the Save button and close the Editor (Fig. 13.).